 Figure 2 illustrates a deployment example of the 6in4 tunnel.
-The Tunnel End-Point (TEP) adds and removes the IPv4 headers.
+In this example, the Tunnel End-Point (TEP) is a specific device that has IPv4 Internet connectivity on interface e1.
+The TEP adds and removes the encapsulating IPv4 headers.
 Therefore, a specific configuration should be applied on this device.
 Moreover, you can choose this device to be the default gateway for your lab in a way that all ongoing IPv6 trafic benefits from the tunnelling mechanism.